How Family Counseling Can Resolve Conflicts

 Top Clinical Indicators for Seeking Family Counseling Services

-A 2023 study in the Journal of Family Psychology identified these U.S.-specific triggers for therapy:
+A 2023 study in the Journal of Family Psychology identified the following U.S.-specific triggers for therapy:

-• Parent-Child Alienation: Attachment-based interventions for blended families or post-divorce coparenting conflicts.
+• Parent–Child Alienation: Attachment-based interventions for blended families, coparenting challenges post-divorce, or prolonged estrangement.

-• Substance Use Disorders: Multisystemic therapy addressing both addiction and family enabling behaviors.
+• Substance Use Disorders: Multisystemic or family-based treatments that address both addiction and enabling patterns (MST overview).

-• Trauma Impacts: Intergenerational trauma processing using narrative family therapy frameworks.
+• Trauma Impacts: Processing intergenerational trauma with narrative and attachment-informed family therapy frameworks.

 Evidence-Based Benefits of Family Therapy